Frequently Asked Questions

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
-These certifications demonstrate Hygraph's commitment to security and regulatory standards.
-For more details, see the security features page and the security and compliance report.
+Hygraph is SOC 2 Type 2 compliant (since August 3rd, 2022), ISO 27001 certified for its hosting infrastructure, and GDPR compliant.
+These certifications ensure high standards for data protection and information security.
+For more details, see the Hygraph Secure Features page.
+Note: For industry-specific compliance needs, consult Hygraph support.

 How does Hygraph ensure high performance for content delivery?